LVT – FOUND AND LOST

 A further attempt at using unimproved value covering all rates was tried in 1901 but was again defeated by opposition in the government’s own ranks.
 (15).
 It was not until 1912 that the Rating Amendment Act was passed allowing for a full tax on unimproved values on all rates.
 From this point it could be said that New Zealand had a complete Land Value Tax system in place.

-This episode is reminiscent of the struggle that took place in the British parliament after the Liberal government came to power in 1906 with LVT in its manifesto.
-It attempted to introduce a national LVT in the People’s Budget of 1909, only to be defeated by the Lords.
+This episode is reminiscent of the struggle that took place in the British parliament after the Liberal government came to power in 1906.
+The Prime Minister, Campbell-Bannerman, was a keen supporter of LVT but it was another three years before the Liberals were able to introduce a national LVT in the People’s Budget of 1909, only to be defeated by the Lords.
 Unfortunately, in Britain, subsequent events were overtaken by the First World War and the momentum was lost.

 This was the period when Henry George’s theories and teachings brought the idea of land value taxation into the mainstream of politics throughout the world, which reached a peak of popularity in the first decade of the 20th century.